chris2fr/gatsby-site-mannfr/README.md

 The goals here are to :

-1. Set up a basic website
+1. Set up a basic website Done
 2. Import content
 3. Set up a home page
 4. Set up three languages
 5. Set up a contact form